 If you’re tired of snorkeling around the island you can visit one of the closest outside reefs.
 Not to say that night snorkeling with sharks is definitely a must!
 That point is near Alimatha Resort you can enjoy the company of nurse sharks which are completely safe and friendly for humans.
 There you can meet around 20-30 sharks!
 Isn’t that impressive?

 The diving should be described in particular.
-In the “shark” place mentioned above, it’s possible to do dive as well.
+In the “shark” place mentioned above, it’s possible to dive as well.
 The only problem is the number of divers – there were a lot of them!
 So it’s better to wait until the very end when all of the divers ascended.
-Because in a while dozens of sharks were appeared from nowhere all the way around so that was really unforgettable experience.
+Because in a while dozens of sharks appeared from nowhere all the way around so that was really unforgettable experience.

 Ambara Island.
 About one hour trip from Thinadhoo there is uninhabited Ambara Island, with a beautiful coral reef, a low seabed, it has a vast variety of marine life.